 The ULB Münster has about 900 incunables (prints until 1500).
 They mainly belonged to the holdings of the monasteries of Westphalia, which were secularised at the beginning of the nineteenth century.
 A catalogue of these holdings is under construction.

 This collection’s focus is on the sections of constitution and administration, law and jurisdiction.

-Collection of drama texts by largely unknown authors from the late 18th, 19th and early 20th centuries, theoretical writings on theatre, staging policy and staging practice as well as theatre magazines
+Collection of drama texts by largely unknown authors from the late eighteenth, nineteenth and early twentieth centuries, theoretical writings on theatre, staging policy and staging practice as well as theatre magazines

 The Collectio Erhard is a collection of prints and pamphlets from the Reformation period – for the most part it goes back to the personal papers of the Muenster archivist Heinrich August Erhard.

 Private book collection of Franz von Fürstenberg (founder of the first University in Muenster) and his family.

 This collection was transferred from the Gelsenkirchen public library to the ULB.

 The library of Alexander Haindorf / Collection of Loeb Boehme is mainly based on Alexander Haindorf (1784–1862).

 The Haxthausen Library for work and research which was developed particularly by August von Haxthausen (1792–1866).